melanke/linelay/README.md

 <br/>Click to explore

 ### .h-window
 The element will have the browser window's height.
+You can also use `.min-h-window`.

 <sub><sup>With Sass you can use `height: 100vh`, `@include h-window()` or `@include h-window($mediaquery)`<sup><sub>